menu

 Overview

 Avon-by-the-Sea is a very small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 1,940 people and just one neighborhood, Avon-by-the-Sea is the 426th largest community in New Jersey.
-Avon-by-the-Sea has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 1,933 people and just one neighborhood, Avon-by-the-Sea is the 426th largest community in New Jersey.
+Much of the housing stock in Avon-by-the-Sea was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Avon-by-the-Sea home prices are not only among the most expensive in New Jersey, but Avon-by-the-Sea real estate also consistently ranks among the most expensive in America.